georgittanchev/ServerOptimizer/templates/mysql/README.md

 ## Usage

 These templates are used by the MySQL optimization module.
-If you want to update these templates:
+You have two options for working with these templates:

-1. Edit the files directly
+1. **Use Default Templates**: The script will automatically use these pre-configured templates based on your server type.

-2. Run `download_templates.sh` to fetch fresh versions from the source
+2. **Customize Templates**: You can edit these template files directly to customize MySQL settings for your specific needs.
+Note that running `download_templates.sh` will overwrite any customizations with fresh templates from the source.

 ## File Naming Convention